 - Sandblasted finish may scuff up the balls

-It is aesthetically pleasing with its high polish finish that will match the most expensive irons and woods.
+Despite its meager price tag, it is aesthetically pleasing with its high polish finish that will match the most expensive irons and woods.

 The regular flex shaft is made from stainless steel and the 35 inches long head produces a stiffer axis of rotation for improved performance.

-The unique sole grind combined with the aggressive grooves enables you to open the clubface and hit higher shots, get more spin, and greater accuracy.
+The unique sole grind combined with the aggressive grooves enables you to open the clubface and hit higher shots, get more spin, and have greater accuracy.

 It is available in lofts from 50 degrees through 64 degrees.
 High handicap golfers are advised not to include the 64 degrees wedge in their armory.

 The Wilson Black Chrome Golf Wedge is a sensible choice for beginners who desires a good-quality classic wedge on a low budget.
 High-handicap golfers can expect improved overall performance and enhanced confidence.